 Directions to Trailhead:

 Starting from Light 8 in Gatlinburg, turn onto Historic Nature Trail / Airport Road.
 At 0.7 miles, veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
 After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop.
 Drive 0.9 miles on the loop before turning right onto the Roaring Fork Motor Nature Trail.
 The parking lot for the trail to Grotto Falls will be on the left side of the road after driving roughly 1.6 miles on this one-way loop.
-The trailhead is just beyond the parking lot on the opposite side of the road.
+The trailhead is just beyond the parking area on the opposite side of the road.
 Because of the extreme popularity of this trail, there are additional parking spaces beyond the trailhead.
-Your best bet is to get there early during the peak visitor season.
+Your best bet is to arrive early during the peak visitor season.

 To reach Grotto Falls you'll follow the Trillium Gap Trail for most of the way as it meanders through a beautiful old-growth forest, including many large hemlocks trees.